profandyfield/discovr/README.md

 - `discovr_15_growth`: Modelling change over time.
 Growth models using multilevel modelling.
 - `discovr_16`: Mixed designs.
-Fitting models for mixed designs using the `afex` package.
+Fitting models for mixed designs using the afex package.
 This tutorial builds on previous ones to show how models can be fit with one or two categorical predictors when at least one of these variables has been manipulated within the same entities and at least one other has been manipulated using different entities.
-  We look at fitting the models, setting contrasts for the categorical predictors, obtaining estimated marginal means, interaction plots, simple effects analysis, diagnostic plots, robust models and Bayes factors.
+  We look at fitting the models, setting contrasts for the categorical predictors, obtaining estimated marginal means, and interaction plots.
 - `discovr_17`: Exploratory Factor Analysis (EFA).
 Applying factor analysis using the `psych` package.
 This tutorial uses a fictitious questionnaire (the <img src="./data-raw/images/r_logo.png" width="18">